 - The more you can observe from a few different classrooms, the better.
 What is the disposition of the students who are attending the program?

 - Home-to-school connections are important.
-Parent involvement including high family involvement, fundraising and family activities are the strongest programs.
+Parent involvement including high family involvement, fundraising, and family activities are the strongest programs.
 When families are involved, children do better, teachers feel supported and everyone works together for the children’s learning and development.

-- High-quality preschools have structure: They follow a specific philosophy or model and have specific guidelines for addressing challenging behavior.
+- High-quality preschools have a structure: They follow a specific philosophy or model and have specific guidelines for addressing challenging behavior.

-- Discipline policies should emphasize positive approaches to teaching children new skills and proactive strategies for behavior management such as classroom rules, routines and social-emotional lessons or curriculum.
+- Discipline policies should emphasize positive approaches to teaching children new skills and proactive strategies for behavior management such as classroom rules, routines, and social-emotional lessons or curriculum.

 Look for signs that a Preschool Program is Not Well-Run: